walterhiggins/WMPJS/book-outline.md

     /js self.sendMessage('\xa7aHello');

-The text `\xa7` is just another way of writing the &#167; symbol in Javascript.
+The text `\xa7` is just another way of writing the &#167; symbol in JavaScript.
 The first character following `\xa7` should be a number between 0 and 9 *or* a letter in the range a through f.

 #### How we count
 We typically count in what's called *Base 10* which means our numbers start at 0 and go all the way up to 9.
 If we want to write a number bigger than 9 then we add another digit on the left.
 So a number 475 is: